 Steve Jobs once said that “marijuana and hashish … make me relaxed and creative.”
 And many people agree with his assessment.
 One study found that over 50% of users report enhanced creativity when using marijuana.
 But Steve Jobs was wrong about things before (the Apple Lisa, anybody?).
-Could he have be wrong about marijuana enhancing creativity as well?
+Could he have been wrong about marijuana enhancing creativity as well?

 Researchers know enough about the brain to take a decent stab at predicting how marijuana may affect creativity.
 The story starts with the neurotransmitter dopamine and its influence on two cognitive processes first fleshed out in the 1960s, a decade of great creativity!

 While creativity is a hard thing to measure objectively, some components of it are being teased out.
 Specifically, two cognitive processes are thought to play a strong role in creativity.
 They are called convergent and divergent thinking.
 Divergent thinking is best described as the skill behind brainstorming — it’s being able to explore options through loose associations to generate novel ideas.
 Convergent thinking works in the opposite direction: It takes a bunch of loosely-organized ideas and finds a common thread between them.

 There is a common thread winding its way through these thought processes and dopamine.
 Dopamine is often thought of as the “reward neurotransmitter” (although this is a major overgeneralization because dopamine has multiple functions).
 However, it also seems to have a role in the neuroscience of creativity.
 Specifically, one study in light marijuana users found that dopamine has a negative linear correlation with convergent thinking, whereas it shows an “inverted U” shape correlation with at least one aspect of divergent thinking, where too much or too little harms it, but a middle amount is just right.